CircuitVerse/Interactive-Book/docs/seq-ssi/clock-signals.md

 If the sequential circuit is operated with the clock signal that is transitioning from Logic High to Logic Low, then that type of triggering is known as **Negative edge triggering**.
 It is also called as **falling edge triggering**.
 It is shown in the following figure.

 {% include image.html url="/assets/images/negative_edge_triggering.jpg" description="" %}
+{:.quiz}

+What is the unit of frequency for a clock signal?

+Hertz (Hz)
+Seconds
+Ohms
+What is the term used to describe the time between two consecutive rising edges of a clock signal?

+Period
+Frequency
+Duty cycle
+What is the term used to describe the ratio of the time the clock signal is high to the total time of one cycle?

+Duty cycle
+Frequency
+Period
+What type of oscillator circuit generates a stable clock signal in digital circuits?

+Crystal oscillator
+RC oscillator
+LC oscillator
+What is the term used to describe the maximum rate at which a clock signal can change from one state to another?

+Clock speed
+Frequency
+Duty cycle